isaacruiz0/Front-End-Remembrance/README.md

 # Remembrance Front End

-This is the front end of Remembrance that successfully connects to the backend of this web application.
+This is the front end of Remembrance that successfully connects to the back end of this web application.

 ## Description